Stochastic parameter optimization analysis of dynamical quantum critical phenomena in long-range transverse-field Ising chain: Abstract

 \section{Abstract}

-The quantum phase transition of the long-range transverse-field Ising model is explored by combining a quantum Monte Carlo method with the optimal computational complexity scaling and stochastic parameter optimization that renders space and imaginary time isotropic, specifically achieved by tuning correlation lengths.
-Varying the decay rate of the long-range interaction, we exhaustively calculate the dynamical critical exponent and the other exponents precisely in mean-field, nonuniversal, and Ising universality regimes.
-In our simulations, critical properties are extracted only from a set of simulations with different $L$, significantly improving computational cost compared to the standard finite-size scaling approach based on data collapse.
-We also perform a hypothesis test at the predicted universality boundary, which supports preceding reports arguing that conventional theoretical prediction fails to locate the universality boundary.
+The quantum phase transition of the one-dimensional long-range transverse-field Ising model is explored by combining the quantum Monte Carlo method and stochastic parameter optimization, specifically achieved by tuning correlation ratios so that space and imaginary time are isotropic.
+In our simulations, the simulator automatically determines the parameters to sample from, even without prior knowledge of the critical point and universality class.
+The leading-order finite-size corrections are eliminated by comparing two systems with different sizes; this procedure is also performed automatically.
+Varying the decay exponent of the long-range interaction, \(\sigma\), we investigate \(\sigma\)-dependence of the dynamical exponent and the other critical exponents precisely in the mean-field, non-universal, and two-dimensional classical Ising universality regimes.
+We successfully obtained numerical evidence supporting \(\sigma = 7/4\) as the universality boundary between the latter two.

-\section{introduction}
+\section{Introduction}